simple-salesforce/simple-salesforce/README.rst

    asyncId = result.get('asyncId')
    state = result.get('state')

-Both deploy and checkDeployStatus take keyword arguements.
-The single package arguement is not currently available to be set for deployments.
+Both deploy and checkDeployStatus take keyword arguments.
+The single package argument is not currently available to be set for deployments.
 More details on the deploy options can be found at https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy.htm

 You can check on the progress of the deploy which returns a dictionary with status, state_detail, deployment_detail, unit_test_detail: